 2. Stepping Away from Open Floor Plans

 During the last year of spending most of the time at home, homeowners realized that open floor plans allow for almost no privacy and only minimal storage.
-While the open-concept home design might seem like a good idea, in theory, open floor plans are a practicality nightmare.
-This year, home builders are creating spaces with more walls—and more privacy—than in years past.
+While the open-concept home design might seem like a good idea, open floor plans are a practical nightmare in theory.
+So this year, home builders are creating spaces with more walls and privacy than in years past.

 When a home is built with a more traditional or closed floor plan, homeowners can enjoy more privacy and solitude.
 But closed floor plans also offer homeowners a more significant storage space that more open concepts don’t provide.